sanoski/Bible-Study-Tracker/README.md

 - No internet connection required for normal use (all Bible content is included offline)
 - Libraries: requests, beautifulsoup4, rich

+## Terminal Compatibility

+This application uses the `rich` library to create formatted text, tables, progress bars, and other visual elements in the terminal.
+For the best experience, use a terminal that fully supports rich text formatting:

+### Recommended Terminals

+#### Windows (Best Experience)
+- **Windows Terminal** - Microsoft's modern terminal with full support for rich formatting
+- **PowerShell 7 with Windows Terminal** - Ideal combination for the best display quality

+#### Linux
+Some formatting issues have been observed in certain Linux terminals.
+For the best experience on Linux, use:
+- **Konsole** (KDE)
+- **GNOME Terminal** with a compatible font
+- **Alacritty**
+- **Kitty**

+### Terminal Configuration Tips
+1. **Use a Nerd Font** - Install a font like Cascadia Code, Fira Code Nerd Font, or JetBrains Mono Nerd Font
+2. **Enable 256 colors or true color (24-bit)** in your terminal
+3. **Use a wide terminal window** (at least 100 columns) for proper table formatting
+4. **Ensure UTF-8 encoding** is set for your terminal

+If you experience display issues, particularly with progress bars or special characters, try adjusting these settings or switching to a different terminal emulator.

 ## Installation

 1. **Clone the repository**